 How to stop worrying about money and start living when you are a complete worrywart?

 Do you think about money when you should be sleeping?

 Wouldn’t it be amazing if you could stop stressing and start living and loving life?

-If you are like I used to be then without control over your money, you are living paycheck to paycheck, and losing sleep.
+If you are like I used to be then without control over your finances, you are living paycheck to paycheck, and losing sleep.

 The worry about debt, about how you will manage this month, next month keeps you awake and churns in your mind during the day.

 This a horrible place to be and isn’t healthy for you.
 We need to get you out of this worrywart state and into a better place.